The Population Foundation of India works across the

 Strengthening access and quality of family planning services

-In line with the National Health Mission’s strategy, Population Foundation of India strengthened capacities and empowered Panchayats and Village Health Sanitation and Nutrition Committees (VHSNCs) to increase demand and monitor availability of services at health facilities.
-The programme was implemented in the five districts of Araria, Darbhanga, Gaya, Nawada and Samastipur.
-It led to better health service delivery, including increase in the range of antenatal care services, regular counselling and distribution of family planning supplies, regular functioning of sub-health centres and primary health centres, among others.
+In line with the National Health Mission’s strategy, Population Foundation of India strengthened capacities and empowered Panchayats and Village Health Sanitation and Nutrition Committees (VHSNCs) to increase demand and monitor the availability of services at health facilities.
+The programme is being implemented in the five districts of Bihar, namely Araria, Darbhanga, Gaya, Nawada and Samastipur.
+It led to better health service delivery, including an increase in the range of antenatal care services, regular counselling and distribution of family planning supplies, regular functioning of sub-health centres and primary health centres, among others.

 Community mobilisation and monitoring of reproductive health and family planning services

-We have built knowledge on Adolescent Reproductive and Sexual Health (ARSH) and capacities to monitor the delivery of the Rashtriya Kishor Swasthya Karyakram (RKSK-National Adolescent Health Programme) among over 8000 young people across 2 districts.
-The youth interacted and advocated with State Health Minister, District Magistrates and Civil Surgeons leading to initiation of Adolescent Friendly Health Clinics (AFHC) at 8 Public Health Centres, streamlined distribution of iron folic acid tablets, health checkups for adolescents and representations of young people at Village Health Sanitation & Nutrition Committees (VHSNCs).
+We have built knowledge on Adolescent Reproductive and Sexual Health (ARSH) and capacities to monitor the delivery of the Rashtriya Kishor Swasthya Karyakram (RKSK-National Adolescent Health Programme) among over 8000 young people across 2 districts, i.e. Darbhanga and Nawada.
+The youth interacted and advocated with the Honourable State Health Minister, Executive Director-SHSB, District Magistrates and Civil Surgeons leading to initiation of Adolescent Friendly Health Clinics (AFHC) at 8 Primary Health Centres, streamlined distribution of iron-folic acid tablets, health checkups and counselling for adolescents and representations of young people at Village Health Sanitation & Nutrition Committees (VHSNCs).

 Building agency among young people to advocate for ARSH services